celestiaorg/docs/developers/blobstream-rollups.md

    to prove that the Celestia block referenced by its height and data root, was committed to by Blobstream.

-More details on the share commitment inclusion proof can be found in the [commitment scheme docs](https://docs.celestia.org/developers/blobstream-proof-queries#the-commitment-scheme) and also the
+More details on the blob share commitment inclusion proof can be found in the [commitment scheme docs](https://docs.celestia.org/developers/blobstream-proof-queries#the-commitment-scheme) and also the
 [data square layout](https://github.com/celestiaorg/celestia-app/blob/main/specs/src/specs/data_square_layout.md#blob-share-commitment-rules).

-If all of these proofs are valid, then you successfully managed to prove that the data corresponding to that share commitment has been posted to Celestia.
+If all of these proofs are valid, then you successfully managed to prove that the data corresponding to that blob share commitment has been posted to Celestia.

 :::tip NOTE
-Generating/verifying share commitment proofs is still not supported.
+Generating/verifying blob share commitment proofs is still not supported.
 It still needs tooling to generate the proofs on the node side, and verifying them on the Solidity side which will be built in the upcoming months.
 :::

-#### Share commitment: Compact proofs
+#### Blob share commitment: Compact proofs

-There is a way to have compact proofs, when using share commitments, unlike the ones defined above; that allow less costly inclusion proofs.
+There is a way to have compact proofs, when using blob share commitments, unlike the ones defined above; that allow less costly inclusion proofs.
 These require the ability to parse the protobuf encoded PFBs.